joelittlejohn/clj-http-hystrix/README.md

 By default, all client errors (4xx family of response codes) are considered Hystrix bad requests and are not counted towards the failure metrics for a command.
 There are some useful predicates and predicate generators provided<sup>[2](https://github.com/joelittlejohn/clj-http-hystrix/blob/18a4f8f9636e531558a57557681c5d5861b27e42/src/clj_http_hystrix/core.clj#L67)</sup>.

+## Static vs dynamic options

+Hystrix caches configuration for a command and hence there are limits to how this library can react to configuration options that vary dynamically.
+For a given command-key, the `:hystrix/timeout-ms` will be fixed on first use.
+This means it's a bad idea to reuse the `:hystrix/command-key` value in many parts of your app.
+When you want a new configuration, you should use a new `:hystrix/command-key` value.

+The same is true for thread pools - configuration is cached per `:hystrix/group-key`, so if you need to use a different value for `:hystrix/queue-size` or `:hystrix/threads` then you should use a new `:hystrix/group-key` value.

 ## License

 Copyright © 2014 Joe Littlejohn, Mark Tinsley